maxkung101/airLandAndSeaLights/README.md

 # Air Land Sea Lights
-Python code for raspberry pi pico to moderate air land and sea with colored lights
+Software for raspberry pi pico to moderate air land and sea with colored lights

 ## Setup and Installation
 ### Requirements